Patents and the Written Description Requirement

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for patentees and patent challengers for dealing with the U.S. Patent Law Section 112's written description requirement.
+This CLE course will provide guidance to counsel for patentees and patent challengers for dealing with the U.S. Patent Law Section 112's written description requirement.
 The panel will also discuss the lessons learned since the Federal Circuit's opinion in Ariad v.
 Eli Lilly for compliance and patent challenges.

 Written description requirement